chochain/weForth/README.md

 Well, the result is pretty exciting!
 It's about 3x faster than pure Javascript implementation and 5x slower than running on CPU natively.
 On the portability end, though not exactly plug-and-play but with some minor alteration can make it web-eabled.
 Of course, updating DOM is a different feat.

-It's fun to see eForth run in a browser straight from C/C++ code.
-Other popular scripting languages such as Python, Ruby are trending toward WASM/WASI as well.
-However, they will not likely to speed up much (i.e. stuck at 10~20x slower so far) since there's no built-in compiler utility as Forth does.
+It brought me warm smiles to see eForth run in a browser.
+Better yet, straight from C/C++ code.
+Other popular scripting languages such as Python, Ruby are trending toward WASM/WASI implementation as well.
+However, without built-in compiler as Forth does, they will not likely to speed up much (i.e. stuck at 10~20x slower so far).

 With WASM, the interoperability between different languages become a thing of the near future.
-Hopefully, with a bit creativitie to compile word directly into WASM opcodes, eForth can become a worthy scripting alternative for Web.
+Hopefully, a little bit more effort to compile word directly into WASM opcodes, to engage with WASI, to hookup the graphic front-end (i.g.
+SDL or WebGL), weForth can become a worthy scripting alternative for Web.

 ### Features
 * Javascript access to ss, dict (via WebAssembly.Memory)